Estimated reading time: 4 minutes

 Choosing the right time to pick your fruit can be tricky.
 One of the mistakes new growers often make is picking fruit too green or too ripe.

-If it’s too green it doesn’t taste very good, and won’t ripen off the tree.
-If it’s too ripe it’s much more likely to end up hitting the deck.
-Over-ripe fruit can also lose flavour and texture, and it doesn’t store nearly as well.
+- If it’s too green it doesn’t taste very good, and won’t ripen off the tree.

-Good record keeping is also essential.
+Good record-keeping is also essential.
 Keeping track of the dates that you picked each variety helps you pick at the right time each year.
-Managed properly, the wind can actually be your friend instead of your enemy!

 Related Articles